flexcompute-readthedocs/Flow360Documentation/docs/source/faq/faq.rst

 .. warning::

    The minimum archived data cost is 6 months.
 Archiving operation is fast, but restoring can take up to 48 hours.
-When you restore your data from archived before the six months period, you will see a pro-rata charge added to your transaction history for the remaining period.
+When you restore your data from archive before the six month period, you will see a pro-rata charge added to your transaction history for the remaining period.

 To reduce data storage costs we encourage to\:

 1. Delete case if results will no longer be needed.
 2. Download results to local drive and delete case on FlexCompute.
-3. Archive case to reduce storage costs by 10 and still be able to revisit the case in the future.
+3. Archive case to reduce storage costs by 10x and still be able to revisit the case in the future.

 What is storage type?
 ---------------------